 Puppy School tutors hold the Puppy School Tutors certificate which enables them to run a Puppy School franchise in their allocated territory.
 They will be responsible for running their own business, with full training and backup support provided by Puppy School Head Office.

 The cost of the training course to become a Puppy School tutor is £1,450.
-This includes a £100 deposit which will be refunded to you when you run your first puppy class.

 Our training course to become a Puppy School tutor comprises nine days of top quality training; three days of practical training and six days of theory training, covering a range of topics from animal learning and puppy behaviour to dealing with the media and even managing people.
 All aspects of running a small business are covered, allowing new tutors to feel confident about progressing with their own Puppy School classes.